gemerden/anygraph/README.md

     next_link = One('prev_link')
     prev_link = One('next_link')
 ```
-This also means that you can easily add a graph structure to existing objects, just by adding a definition as seen above.
-Note that any names can be used, names like 'parent' are used here for clarity.
+This also means that you can easily add a graph structure to existing objects, just by adding a class attribute as seen here.
+Note that any names can be used, names like 'parent' are used for clarity.

 The next step is to actually construct a graph; linking the nodes together.
 Let's take the tree graph as an example, since it uses both `One` and `Many`:
 ```python